LynHJ/ETL-PostgreSQL-MongoDB/README.md

 ## Process

 Extracting:
-We plan on extracting 2 separate csv files from the World Bank website.
-One relating to each country's population and the other to do with each country's GDP.
+We plan on extracting 3 separate csv files from the World Bank website.
+One relating to each country's population, one to do with each country's GDP and one to do with each country's gender statistics.

 Transforming Data:
-We plan on restricting both datasets to the last 10yrs of data to keep it relevant.
-We will also filter out any null values or both datasets.
+We plan on restricting all datasets to the last 10yrs of data to keep it relevant.
+We will also filter out any null values in each of the datasets.

 Load:
-We plan on displaying these merged datasets as tables on postgreSQL.
+We plan on displaying these merged datasets as tables on postgreSQL and mongodb.